elnormous/ouzel/README.md

 ## Compilation

-Ouzel uses rapidjson and stb submodules.
+Ouzel uses stb, rapidjson and utfcpp submodules.
 The following commands have to be run after cloning Ouzel engine:

 ```
 $ git submodule init